-The Nomination Committee proposes that the lawyer Wilhelm Lüning is elected to be the Chairman of the Annual General Meeting.
+The Nomination Committee proposes that Wilhelm Lüning, member of the Swedish Bar Association, is elected to be the Chairman of the Annual General Meeting.

-Determination of the number of members of the Board and election of the members of the Board and the Chairman of the Board (items 13 and 15)
+Determination of the number of members of the Board and election of the members of the Board and the Chairman of the Board (items 13, 15(a)-(f) and 16)

-The Nomination Committee proposes that the Board shall consist of seven members.
+The Nomination Committee proposes that the Board shall consist of six members.

-The Nomination Committee proposes that, for the period until the close of the next Annual General Meeting, David Chance, Simon Duffy, Michelle Guthrie, Alexander Izosimov and Mia Brunell Livfors shall be re-elected as members of the Board and that Joakim Andersson and Bart Swanson shall be elected as new members of the Board.
+The Nomination Committee proposes that, for the period until the close of the next Annual General Meeting Joakim Andersson, David Chance, Simon Duffy, Donata Hopfen and John Lagerling shall be re-elected as members of the Board, and that Natalie Tydeman shall be elected as new member of the Board.

 The Nomination Committee proposes that David Chance is re-elected as Chairman of the Board.

 Determination of the remuneration to the members of the Board and the auditor (item 14)

 The Nomination Committee proposes remuneration to the Board with a total amount of SEK 4,785,000 (2016: 4,550,000).